 The Anker Soundcore Space Q45 Wireless are slightly better over-ears than the Anker Soundcore Life Q30 Wireless.
 The Q45 are better-built, are less prone to inconsistencies in audio delivery, and leak less audio at high volumes.
 They also have an adaptive ANC system instead of three ANC presets, and it offers a slightly better noise isolation performance.

-The Anker Soundcore Space Q45 look similar to other headphones from Anker's Q lineup, like the Anker Soundcore Life Q35 Wireless.
-Overall, the design is quite simple, and there's the manufacturer's logo on each of the ear cups.
+The Anker Space Q45 look similar to other headphones from Anker's Q lineup, like the Anker Soundcore Life Q35 Wireless.
+Overall, the design is quite simple, though the manufacturer's logo is found on the center of each of the ear cups.
 The outward edge of the ear cups is glossier than the rest of the frame, which has a satin finish.
 They come in three color variants: 'Black', 'White', and 'Blue'.

-The Anker Soundcore Space Q45 are comfortable headphones.
+The Anker Q45 are comfortable headphones.
 They don't clamp very tightly on your head and feel lightweight and airy.
-The ear cup padding also feels soft on the skin.
+The ear cup padding also feels soft against the skin.
 Unfortunately, the padding on the headband is thinner than that of the Anker Soundcore Life Q35 Wireless and can put pressure on your head over time.

 These headphones have a good control scheme.
 The physical controls are split between both ear cups and are intuitive to use.
 The buttons are also clicky and easy to press.
 There are voice prompts for switching between ANC modes, but there aren't any other sound prompts for other commands.

 On the right ear cup:

 These headphones aren't very portable.
 Like most over-ears, they have a bulky design and take up a lot of room in your bag.
 Luckily, the ear cups can swivel to lay mostly flat, and the headphones can fold to help reduce their overall footprint.